gmertes/vscode-remote-hpc/README.md

 - Automatically starts a batch job, or reuses an existing one, for vscode to connect to.
 - No need to manually execute the script on the HPC, just connect from the remote explorer and the script handles everything automagically through `ProxyCommand`.

+## Requirements
+- `sshd` must be available on the compute node, installed in `/usr/sbin` or available in the PATH
+- A typical `sshd` installation is required, it must read login keys from `~/.ssh/authorized_keys`
+- You must be allowed to run `sshd` in a batch job on an arbitrary port above 2000, and connect to it from the login node
+- The `nc` command (netcat) must be available on the HPC login node
+- Names of Slurm nodes must resolve to their internal IP addresses
+- You must have SSH access to the HPC login node

+These requirements are usually met, except if explicitly changed or forbidden by your system admin.

 ## Setup

 Git clone the repo on the HPC (replace `HPC-LOGIN` with your own) and run the installer.

 ```shell
 ssh HPC-LOGIN